·

 Some of my favourite tools and approaches to help with gentle productivity include:

-Rest – Yes, rest is a key aspect of productivity – gentle or not!
+Rest – Intentional Rest is a key aspect of productivity – gentle or not!
 Gone are the days of celebrating overworking and burning out.
 In the longer term, that way of working probably cost more time and created less productivity because of the time needed to recover from burning the candle.

-A journal – digital or paper – I highly recommend using a journal or dedicated notebook because you get to dump all of the information stored in your mind.
+A journal or Notes App – I highly recommend using a journal or dedicated notebook because you get to dump all of the information stored in your mind.
 This overload of information is costing you energy, as your brain is busy processing so much data (and trying to remember everything as well as keep you alive), that you easily become overwhelmed.
+Brain dumps are your best friend, and a great way to declutter your mind.

 Final Thoughts

 I love gentle productivity and it's something I've embraced for several years now.
+Gentle productivity isn't about lowering expectations, it's about working sustainably and intentionally.
 It's helped me dump feelings of guilt and shame around my own speed of productivity, and understand that I am making progress regardless of how fast I achieve those goals.

-I would love to hear how gentle productivity has helped you – please leave your comment below or come and find me on social media 🙂
+I would love to hear how gentle productivity has helped you – please leave your comment below:

 If this post helped or you enjoyed reading it, please share one of the images below as it really helps my blog – Thank You!